En-Be/mandala-coaster/APPROACH.md

 - Wrote three tests in Play mode but they don't test the current scene
 - Tried to find out why, went down a rabbit hole of Data Oriented Design

+## Session 06

+**28 July 2019 13:16:38 - 28 July 2019 13:46:21**

+**To do**
+- Edit spec to remove testing
+- Design document
+- First emitter

+**Done**
+- Removed testing
+- Started a new scene
+- Reimported googleVR package for editor emulator
+- Added googleVR package to gitignore
+- Created a navel, intended to be the main emitter of the mandala
+- Calculates the angles between emissions on the navel